w3c/wcag2ict/key-terms.md

 * computer that is locked down so that users may not adjust settings due to a policy
 * other technology devices (e.g. printers, displays, and iOt devices).</div>

+These examples are explained more fully in the [Comments on Closed Functionality](#comments-on-closed-functionality) section.

 ### Content (on and off the Web)

 WCAG 2.2 defines **content** as: